Scabies: Diagnosis

 Scabies may be diagnosed clinically in geographical areas where it is common when diffuse itching presents along with either a lesion in two typical spots or itchiness is present in another household member.
 The classical sign of scabies is the burrow made by a mite within the skin.
 To detect the burrow, the suspected area is rubbed with ink from a fountain pen or a topical tetracycline solution, which glows under a special light.
 The skin is then wiped with an alcohol pad.
 If the person is infected with scabies, the characteristic zigzag or S pattern of the burrow will appear across the skin; however, interpreting this test may be difficult, as the burrows are scarce and may be obscured by scratch marks.
 A definitive diagnosis is made by finding either the scabies mites or their eggs and fecal pellets.
 Searches for these signs involve either scraping a suspected area, mounting the sample in potassium hydroxide and examining it under a microscope, or using dermoscopy to examine the skin directly.

 Differential diagnosis

 Symptoms of early scabies infestation mirror other skin diseases, including dermatitis, syphilis, erythema multiforme, various urticaria-related syndromes, allergic reactions, ringworm-related diseases, and other ectoparasites such as lice and fleas.

 Prevention of passing on scabies to other people

 Mass-treatment programs that use topical permethrin or oral ivermectin have been effective in reducing the prevalence of scabies in several populations.
-No vaccine is available for scabies.
 The simultaneous treatment of all close contacts is recommended, even if they show no symptoms of infection (asymptomatic), to reduce rates of recurrence.
 Since mites can survive for only two to three days without a host, other objects in the environment pose little risk of transmission except in the case of crusted scabies.
 Therefore, cleaning is of little importance.
 Rooms used by those with crusted scabies require thorough cleaning.